OXY2DEV/markview.nvim/Block quotes.md

 - match_string, `string` or `table`

   String to use as the match pattern.
-If the value is a `table` then it is used as a list of possible matches.

 - callout_preview, `string`